harsh241082/RISC-V-Simulator/README.md

 ## Instructions

-- This application allows all formats even ecall and ebreak is supported.
 - The application is space sencitive.
 So bad spaces will cause the application to give error.
 - If any comment is present after a instrection there shoud be atleast one space between instructon and comment.
-- Project can only handle 50 lines excluding comments.
+- Project can handle upto 4096 lines excluding comments.
-- Any files with assembly code can be tested using `tester.py` irrespective of its name.

 ## Project Expandability